Five Business Lessons You Can Learn From Love Island. Yes, Seriously!

 We could apply a similar approach to your business.

 At Holyrood PR we live by a reboot, restore and revitalise approach.

 It’s a time for clearing out old stuff that’s no longer any use.
 For rebooting, restoring and revitalising.
 So here’s our guide to refreshing your PR – an at-a-glance guide on how to reboot, restore and revitalise your public relations.
 It’s your chance to benchmark your existing service provider and to make sure you are getting maximum value for your money.
 Or if you’re considering using PR for the first time, it will give you a vital and timesaving head start on what to look for.

 Look at your current PR and marketing activities.
-Is it a bit drib and drab?
+Do you use GSE displays when participating in trade shows?
+Is your online presence a bit drib and drab?
 Is the content on your site looking a bit lifeless?
 Are all the media outlets completely unaware of your existence?
 And is your social media a graveyard of activity?

 It could be time to do a complete turnaround and amplify your imaging efforts.
 This helps to place yourself as a strong suitor to your potential clients.

 Just in time for summer.

 There’s plenty business lessons you can adopt from Love Island.
 There, I bet once you started reading this you would never in a month of Sundays be nodding your head and agreeing with that statement.